benjaminion/upgrading-ethereum-book/README.md

 I am not looking for contributions at this time.
 That may change in future, but for now I will not be accepting any PRs to _src/book.md_.

-Please feel free, however, to raise issues for typos, inaccuracies, omissions, and suggestions.
-And I'll happily consider PRs for improvements to the CSS or JavaScript.
+Feel free to raise issues for typos, inaccuracies, omissions, and suggestions, but please don't make PRs for these.
+I'll happily consider PRs for improvements to the CSS or JavaScript.

 Kindly note that [British spelling](https://www.oxfordinternationalenglish.com/differences-in-british-and-american-spelling/) is not a typo.